BladeRunnerJS/brjs-site/docs/use/internationalization.md

 ![](/docs/use/img/locale-html-token.png)

 The token replacement works by replacing all i18n tokens in all HTML as it is streamed through the HTML Bundler.

-Note: We were able to simply refresh the page here rather than requesting the 'locale forwarder' since we weren't changing the locale we were using.

 ## Internationalizing via JavaScript